Ya viene el Sol

-Ya Viene el Sol (The sun is coming) is the third album recorded by Spanish synth-pop band Mecano, in 1984.
-The album was the beginning of a more sophisticated and mature band.
-It included new sounds in the band's music, using the sampler/workstation Fairlight CMI.
+Ya viene el Sol (The Sun Is Coming) is the third studio album by the Spanish synth-pop band Mecano, released on 16 October 1984 by CBS Discos.
+The album was the beginning of a more sophisticated and mature sound.
+It included new sounds in the band's music, utilising the Fairlight CMI, a digital sampling synthesiser.
 After this album, the band assumed the production of their records from the start.
-This album includes the only song that Ana Torroja wrote with the band.
-The importance of the songs written by José María Cano and the fact that, for the first time, one of his songs was released as a single - and became the biggest hit of the summer - kept the band together, since at this point he was considering leaving the band.
+This album includes the only song that the band's lead vocalist Ana Torroja wrote with the band ("Mosquito").
+The importance of the songs written by José María Cano and the fact that, for the first time, one of his songs was released as a single – and became the biggest hit of the summer – kept the band together, since at this point he was considering leaving the band.